helrond/clbsj.org/_posts/2020-07-16-scholar-activist-encounter-charo-ure-a-and-amy-dalton.md

 activist journey.

 **Advance registration required**

-<a class="hollow button small" href="https://us02web.zoom.us/meeting/register/tZIsdu2gpzsiH9eqIbSgCokxhFlkCrTVJZW1">Register</a>
+<a class="primary donate button small" href="https://us02web.zoom.us/meeting/register/tZIsdu2gpzsiH9eqIbSgCokxhFlkCrTVJZW1">Register</a>

 Rosario "Charo" Urena is a minister, organizer and the founding director of Proyecto Faro, an immigrant-led organizing project based in Stony